effekseer/Effekseer/Script/Notarization_Mac/README.md

 ### Files

 - `Effekseer_cert.sh`
-  - Codesigns the app bundle and bundled executables, creates a temporary zip for app notarization, creates `Effekseer.dmg`, and submits both for notarization with `xcrun notarytool` using a Keychain profile.
+  - Signs bundled executables that have any executable bit set with the app entitlements, signs `.dylib` files without entitlements, then signs the app bundle, creates a temporary zip for app notarization, creates `Effekseer.dmg`, and submits both for notarization with `xcrun notarytool` using a Keychain profile.
 - `Effekseer_cert_check.sh`
   - Checks the notarization status using the request ID with `xcrun notarytool` and the same Keychain profile.
 - `Effekseer_notarytool_setup.sh`